December 31, 2021

 Harari was a band that was deeply rooted in pan-African politics, the parallel cross-influences of the Black Panther Movement and Black Consciousness.
 African American soul music and Soweto Soul contributed to the way Harari became purveyors of all the styles we know today as Afro-soul, Afro-pop and Afro-jazz.
 The Beaters/Harari left behind a body of work that fused traditional African sounds with rock, funk, jazz, soul and psychedelia into a unique and coherent sound.
 It shows their ability to capture the many genres flying around South Africa during a time of intense political and cultural shifts.

 The album we are presenting you today (Genesis from 1977) comes swinging right out the gate with a set of six monster anthems, explosive up-tempo jams, gorgeous vocal harmonies and chants, Afro-centric fusions of rock, funk and indigenous influences.
 The album is packed with mesmerizing drum-grooves, psychedelic improvisations and catchy Afrobeat rhythms.
 This is a quintessential Harari record that every serious collector or fan needs to have in his collection.

 Originally released in 1977 on Gallo Records South Africa (and later repressed in 1982 on the same label), Tidal Waves Music now proudly presents the first official reissue of this rare album (original copies tend to go for LARGE amounts on the secondary market…that is if you’re lucky enough to come across one).
 This is also the FIRST time ‘Genesis’ is being released outside of the African continent.
-This unique record comes as a deluxe 180g vinyl edition (strictly limited to 500 copies) with obi strip and featuring the original artwork.
+This unique record comes as a deluxe 180g vinyl edition with obi strip and featuring the original artwork.